 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-What will attending University of Illinois really cost you?
+What will attending University of Illinois at Urbana-Champaign really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
-You can find the University of Illinois's net cost calculator on their website.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
+You can find the University of Illinois at Urbana-Champaign's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-University of Illinois offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.
+University of Illinois at Urbana-Champaign offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

 Check the financial aid website for more information on payment plans and tuition waivers.